This section provides you with information on administrative and specialised courts in the Estonian court system.

 - adjudicates requests to terminate the activities of a political party;

-- adjudicates complaints and protests against decisions and acts of electoral committees.
+- adjudicates complaints and protests against acts of election administrations and decisions and acts of electoral committees.

 No individual may file a request for a constitutional review.